Topological-Sigma-Grindset/bayesian-statistical-theory-methods/projects/01-bayesian-updating-and-simulation-basics/README.md

 The code uses base R only.
 Simulation scripts set random seeds so that results are reproducible.
 If simulation counts or seeds are changed, numerical summaries may change slightly.

-The airline analysis looks for a local file at `analyses/04-airline-poisson-trend/data/planes.txt` with columns `year` and `fatal`.
-If that file is not present, the script uses an inline table of fatal-accident counts for 1976--1985 so the analysis remains reproducible without redistributing restricted files.

 ## Disclaimer